 Happy National Maple Syrup Day everybody!
 Hope you have a sweet day!

 This sweet and smoky maple chipotle pulled chicken is so easy because you can make it right in your slow cooker!
 It is my new favorite weeknight meal and my whole family loves it!

 - 1 ½ pound boneless skinless chicken thighs

 - 1 14-ounce can crushed tomatoes, preferably fire roasted

-- ½ cup dark pure maple syrup
+- ½ cup pure maple syrup, dark or amber

 - ¼ cup cider vinegar

 - 1 teaspoon salt

 - Heat oil in a large skillet over high heat.
 Swirl to coat pan.
 When oil is shimmering but not smoking, add half of the chicken and sear on one side until browned, 4 to 6 minutes.
 Transfer the chicken to the insert of a large crockpot.
 Reduce heat to medium-high and sear the remaining half of chicken until browned on one side, 2 to 4 minutes.
 Transfer the chicken to the slow cooker.